pieroproietti/penguins-blog/blog/2023-07-14-blendos-adventures.md

 * `eggs wardrobe get`
 * `sudo eggs produce --theme blendos`

-If you want to use calamares as GUI installer, just build it before to configure eggs. clone and build from [eggs-pkgbuilds](https://github.com/pieroproietti/eggs-pkgbuilds).
+If you want to use calamares as GUI installer, just build it before to configure eggs.
+Clone and build it from [eggs-pkgbuilds](https://github.com/pieroproietti/eggs-pkgbuilds), just `makepkg -si`

 :::